We’ve all been there.

 Know the profit and loss for the trade and how each one is achieved.
 You never want to enter a position without fully understand how and where you are going to make your profit.
-For now, it is best to understand how the price needs to move for you to be profitable or where your losses will come in.
-Trying to understand the Greeks at this point will be cumbersome, especially if you don’t have a lot of real world experience under your belt.
+For now, it is best to know how the price needs to move for you to be profitable or where your losses will come in.
+Trying to understand the Greeks at this point will be cumbersome, especially if you don’t have a lot of real-world experience under your belt.

 What is implied volatility and how does it affect your trades?
 There are books and whole websites dedicated to implied volatility and how to trade it.
 It is a very complicated subject.
-When you start trading options you need to understand the very basics of implied volatility.
+When you start trading options, you need to understand the very basics of implied volatility.

 You want to know how each position is affected by an increase or decrease in implied volatility.
-You also want to know how to read the current implied volatility and know if it is high or low compared to its history.
+You also want to know how to read the current implied volatility and see if it is high or low compared to its history.

 As you learn and increase your knowledge keep your positions sizes small and easy to manage.
 There is no need to “get crazy” and go all out while you are learning.
-Most option brokerages have very reasonable option commissions, this will allow you to make money while risking very little.
+Most option brokerages have very reasonable option commissions; this will allow you to make money while risking very little.

 No Free Lunch

 There are no free lunches in the market.
-TastyTrade defined it best, “There is no such thing as a risk free trade in the markets.”
-TastyTrade goes on to specifically talk about arbitrage and how these opportunities are not available until you run a high speed trade computer, but the “free lunch concept” doesn’t stop at arbitrage.
+TastyTrade defined it best, “There is no such thing as a risk-free trade in the markets.”
+TastyTrade goes on to specifically talk about arbitrage and how these opportunities are not available until you run a high-speed trade computer, but the “free lunch concept” doesn’t stop at arbitrage.

 They also go on to state, “When it appears that something is mispriced there is always a reason for it.”
 Truer words could not be spoken.
-A lot of traders will find a trade they think they have an advantage on because there is a mispricing.
+A lot of traders will find a trade they think they have an advantage because there is mispricing.
 Unfortunately, it is never that easy.

 The second reason is a stale market.
-If you are looking at quotes afterhours, you could be looking at stale or false quotes.
-When the market starts the next day the quotes will realign themselves and show proper pricing.
+If you are looking at quotes after hours, you could be looking at stale or false quotes.
+When the market starts the next day, the quotes will realign themselves and show proper pricing.